Overview

 Multi-Store Architecture

-Spree supports multiple Stores from a single installation.
+Spree supports multiple stores from a single installation.
 Each Store can have:

 - Its own domain and branding